faraguti/GCP-K8s-WordPress-MySQL/README.md

 2. In the list of clusters, you should see your newly created cluster with the name you provided.

-3. The cluster status will initially show as ``"Provisioning"``, and it will change to ``"Running"`` once it's ready.
+3. The cluster status will initially show as ``Provisioning``, and it will change to ``Running`` once it's ready.

 ### Step 1.5: Connect to the Cluster

-1. Click on the ``"Connect"`` button next to your cluster's name.
+1. Click on the ``Connect`` button next to your cluster's name.

-2. In the new window that opens, click on the ``"Run in Cloud Shell"`` button.
+2. In the new window that opens, click on the ``Run in Cloud Shell`` button.
 This will open a Google Cloud Shell session, and it will automatically configure the `kubectl` command-line tool to interact with your cluster.

 3. You are now connected to your Kubernetes cluster.